microsoft/ms-identity-conditional-access-for-compliance/README.md

 To Onboard the Test User to the Passwordless Phone-Sign-in solution using Temporary Access Pass.

-Please logon as Tenant Adminstrator follow the steps in link below to Create a new Temporary Access Pass (TAP) code for the Test User account.
+Please logon as Tenant Adminstrator follow the steps in link below to create a new Temporary Access Pass (TAP) code for the Test User account.
 [Create a Temporary Access Pass](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-temporary-access-pass#create-a-temporary-access-pass)

 Thereafter use the Temporary Access Pass (TAP) code to onboard the user on to the Microsoft Authenticator App.
 To do this: